jlettvin/Greased-Grep/README.md

     Examples:
        $ gg -v copyright[acronym,c,f,soundex,nyssis] .
     Available:
-       a or acronym           to insert variants like M.I.T. c or contraction       to insert variants like MIT f or fatfinger         to insert variants like NUR i or insensitive       to insert variants like mIt l or levenshtein1      to insert variants like MTI
+       a or acronym           to insert variants like M.I.T. or MIT c or contraction       to insert variants like Mass.
+Inst.
+Techn. e or ellipses          to insert variants like Massachus f or fatfinger         to insert variants like NUR i or insensitive       to insert variants like mIt l or levenshtein1      to insert variants like MTI